dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/service-to-service-communication-patterns/service-to-service-communication.md

 [!INCLUDE [download-alert](../includes/download-alert.md)]

-Moving from the front-end client, we now address back-end microservices communicate with each other.
+Moving from the front-end client, we now address how back-end microservices communicate with each other.

-When constructing a cloud-native application, you'll want to be sensitive to how back-end services communicate with each other.
 Ideally, the less inter-service communication, the better.
 However, avoidance isn't always possible as back-end services often rely on one another to complete an operation.

 There are several widely accepted approaches to implementing cross-service communication.
 The *type of communication interaction* will often determine the best approach.

 Consider the following interaction types:

-- *Query* – when a calling microservice requires a response from a called microservice, such as, "Hey, give me the buyer information for a given customer Id."
+- *Query* – when a calling microservice requires a response from a called microservice, such as, "Hey, give me the buyer information for a given customer ID."

 - *Command* – when the calling microservice needs another microservice to execute an action but doesn't require a response, such as, "Hey, just ship this order."